Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Simple non-autonomous dynamics and pullback attractors

 the vector field $\vec{g}$ is \emph{itself} an explicit function of time---in physical terms, the changing vector field reflects the changing environment of the system.
 Because of this, a system starting in a particular initial state $\vec{x}^{*}\in\mathbb{R}^{n}$ where $\vec{g}(\vec{x}^{*},t)=0$ when $t=t_{0}$ will in general not remain at $\vec{x}^{*}$ for all future times $t=t_{1}>t_{0}$---contrast this to equilibrium points in autonomous systems, where trajectories starting there remain there for all future time.

 Thus, the idea of attractors from autonomous theory is insufficient to describe non-autonomous systems (and therefore general tipping phenomena)---the concepts must be generalized---which is where the concept of a ``pullback attractor'' comes in \cite{kloeden-rasmussen}.
 Note the fact that the solutions to non-autonomous systems explicitly depend \emph{not only} on the elapsed time $t-t_{0}$ but on \emph{both} $t$ and $t_{0}$.
 The dependence on two variables thus means there are two types of attractors for non-autonomous systems---in fact, it means that attractors in non-autonomous systems involve a time-dependence, unlike attractors in autonomous systems \cite{kloeden-pot}.
+We refer to the asymptotic behavior $t\rightarrow +\infty$ as the forward behavior and $t_0 \rightarrow -\infty$ as the pullback behavior.
+In an autonomous system, both forward and backward are the same, but they are different for non-autonomous systems.
 Also, the mathematical theory of non-autonomous dynamics has established that attraction of the ``pullback'' type is of a more fundamental character.
-Indeed, an autonomous system's attractors are the same as their pullback attractors---they are only different for non-autonomous systems.
+Because it possesses nice properties, such as if it exists then is unique and it can be seen as a generalization of the global attractor from autonomous theory.
+But the difficulty arises with the definitions of forward attractors which the existence and uniqueness are not unclear \cite{Robinson2012attractors}.

 Qualitatively, a pullback attractor of a non-autonomous system can be thought of as the attractor for a large collection of trajectories which began infinitely long ago; quantitatively, it corresponds with the trajectory of the system with an initial condition $(t_{0},\vec{x}_{0})$ in the case when $t_{0}\to -\infty$.
 To be more mathematically precise: let $\vec{\varphi}(t\mid \vec{x}_{0},t_{0})$ be the solution to Eq.\ \ref{eq:nonautonomous-definition2} with an initial condition $\vec{x}(t_{0})=\vec{x}_{0}$.
 Then the pullback attractor of the system is given by $\vec{\varphi}_{pb}(t)$:\footnote{Actually, an even more mathematically precise statement is that the limit of $\vec{\varphi}(t|B,t_0)$ as $t_{0}\to -\infty$ for any subset $B\subset\mathbb{R}^n$, is itself a set.
-In this paper we only consider {\em point attractors}: then we just have the simple Eq.\ \ref{eq:pullback-attractor-definition}. }
+In this paper we only consider the unique global pullback attracting solution, then we just have the simple Eq.\ \ref{eq:pullback-attractor-definition}. }